My Account lets you see the number of entities you have signed up in the last 12 months, and manage your pricing plan.

 In the Profile section under Users you can create a new log on for members of staff.
 You must enter the first & last name and the email address.
 When you click Add Staff an email with instructions, will be sent to the new user.

-Two Factor Authentication (2FA) only takes a few extra seconds, but will add an extra layer of protection to all the data you hold in 2Shakes.
+Two Factor Authentication (2FA) is mandatory for all 2Shakes users, and adds an extra layer of protection to all the data you hold in 2Shakes.
 With 2FA anyone trying to break into your 2Shakes account would need both your password and your mobile device to gain access.
 You will be asked to setup 2FA when you first login.
 You will need to download an Authenticator App such as Google Authenticator, which provides secure six-digit codes to use to log in to your account.

 1. When you first login, after setting your password you’ll be taken to the 2FA setup screen.
 Click Enable two factor authentication to get started.

 2. You will be asked to enter your password so we know it’s you.